The Working Man: Plot

-Once he becomes a trustee, he starts making wholesale changes, on both the domestic and business side.
+Once Reeves becomes a trustee, he starts making wholesale changes on both the domestic and business sides of life.
 He quickly discharges most of the household servants, as the estate is nearly depleted, forcing Jenny and Tommy to mature quickly.
 Pettison is fired.
 Tommy begins working at his own company, while his sister, anxious to find out why their shoes are less popular than those manufactured by Reeves, takes a filing job with the rival company under the alias Jane Grey.
 She finds herself attracted to Benjamin.
-When Benjamin summons her to his office to fire her for her total lack of business skills, he finds her very attractive.
+When Benjamin summons her to his office to fire her for her total lack of business skills, he finds her very appealing.
 Upon learning the news, she starts crying, and Benjamin reconsiders his decision.
 In the end, he reassigns her to work in his private office.

 Meanwhile, Reeves has revitalized the Hartland Shoe Company, and it start making serious inroads into Reeves Company territory.
 Benjamin is puzzled, as the methods used by Hartland seem strikingly similar to those employed by Reeves.
-When Pettison shows up in Benjamin's office, looking for a job, he sees Jane.
-She begs him to keep her secret, but he tells Benjamin who she really is and lies, accusing her of spying on the company.
+When Pettison shows up in Benjamin's office looking for a job, he sees Jane.
+She begs him to keep her secret, but he tells Benjamin who she really is and lies, accusing her of spying on the Reeves company.
 This ends their budding romance.

 In the end, Benjamin insists on meeting "John Walton", and Reeves has to reveal his true identity to the Hartlands.
 Once they get over the shock, and Reeves informs his nephew that Jenny was not a spy, the young couple reconcile.
 All agree to Reeves' proposal that the two companies merge.